vlribeiro/techfollowbot/README.md

-# techmemereaderbot
+# Tech Follow Bot
-A Techmeme reader bot for Telegram
+A bot that reads technology rss feeds from multiple sources and posts them to slack and telegram channels